coffee2code/text-replace/readme.txt

 = Does this plugin explicitly support any third-party plugins? =

 Yes.
 While this plugin is compatible with many other plugins that modify post and widget text, this plugin has explicit built-in support for Advanced Custom Fields and Elementor, which provide additional content areas.
-This plugin provides hooks that can be used to enable compatibility with other plugins and themes.
+See documentation on the hook c2c_text_replace_third_party_filters for a complete list of default supported third-party filters and how to enable compatibility with other plugins and themes.

 = Does this plugin include unit tests? =